 Other doctors may charge more than the MBS Fee, it’s your responsibility to pay the difference which is not claimable through a health insurance fund.

 The Pharmaceutical Benefits Scheme (PBS) subsidises the cost of medicine.
 To be eligible, the medicine must be listed on PBS.
-If this is the case, you pay a flat fee of $38.80 and Medicare pays the rest (indexed annually).
+If this is the case, you may pay up to $31.60 (effective 01/01/2024) and Medicare pays the rest (indexed annually).
 If a medicine is not on PBS, health insurance can assist with these costs.

 Going to Hospital